-- Thoroughly check and road test new units before delivery. - Fill out, sign and send Warranty Registration and Card of Delivery to Ural Australia within 3 business days of the sale of Motorcycle. - Accept all eligible motorcycles for warranty service regardless of selling Dealer. - Keep records of all warranty work. - Attend service schools as provided by Ural Australia - Submit warranty claims to Ural Australia IN WRITING within 10 business days of the repair date. - Obtain authorizations for warranty repairs from Ural Australia when estimated cost will exceed \$100.00 (see Advance Warranty Authorization). - Send failed parts and/or parts assemblies for an inspection to Ural Australia within 3 (three) business days upon Ural Australia's request at Ural Australia's shipping expense. - Provide digital pictures of failed parts and/or parts assemblies immediately upon Ural Australia's request.
+- Thoroughly check and road test new units before delivery. - Complete and send Warranty Registration and Card of Delivery to Ural Australia within 3 business days of the sale of motorcycle. - Accept all eligible motorcycles for warranty service regardless of selling dealer. - Keep records of all warranty work. - Attend service schools and annual dealer meetings as provided by Ural Australia. - Submit warranty claims to Ural Australia within 10 business days of the repair date. - Send failed parts and/or parts assemblies for an inspection to Ural Australia within 3 (three) business days upon Ural Australia's request at Ural Australia's shipping expense. - Provide digital pictures of failed and/or defective parts and assemblies with all claims.